 As in 1998 and 2000, a majority of consumers believe that they have a great amount of control over their health (68%).
 They overwhelmingly believe that food and nutrition play a great role in maintaining or improving the overall health (71%) and the proportion is even greater than the proportion of individuals who believe that exercise (63%) or family health history (41%) is a key determinant of health.
 Although more than half 54% of the respondents are reducing the amounts of certain foods or food components in their diets.
 35% are adding foods or beverages for their health benefits particularly vegetables, fruits, and water.

 Overall 44% of consumers associate foods or food components with a reduced risk of cancer, often naming fruits and vegetables.
-A lightly large number of consumers (53%) associate foods with heart health including fish or fish oil, garlic and fibre.
+A lightly large number of consumers (53%) associate foods with heart health including fish or fish oil, garlic, and fiber.

-The consumers are seeking complementary or alternative beneficial foods or food products now days for their health management.
+The consumers are seeking complementary or alternative beneficial foods or food products nowadays for their health management.
 So a good opinion about functional foods on their daily health remains constant on consumers mind.

 Thanks for reading this article, if you really like this article please do share with your friends and family members.
-Your comments are mostly welcome and we expect good feedback from you on this article, hope you would liked and enjoyed reading it.
-Keep watching article from our site and please do sharing on social media.
+Your comments are most welcome and we expect good feedback from you on this article, hope you would like and enjoyed reading it.
+Keep watching article on our site and please do share on social media.